Just Dance (song): Writing and inspiration

 "That record saved my life.
 I was in such a dark space in New York.
 I was so depressed, always in a bar.
-I got on a plane to LA to do my music and was given one shot to write the song that would change my life and I did.
+I got on a plane to LA to do my music and was given one shot to write the song that would change my life, and I did.
 I never went back.
 I left behind my boyfriend, my apartment.
 I still haven't been back.
 My mother went in and cleared it for me."

-In an interview with Contactmusic.com, Gaga explained that "Just Dance" is a happy record and is supposed to be appreciated by people going through rough times like losing jobs and homes etc. Gaga further explained with Artistdirect that she wanted to write a beautiful record with "Just Dance".
+In an interview with Contactmusic.com, Gaga explained that "Just Dance" is a happy record and is supposed to be appreciated by people going through rough times, like losing jobs and homes.
+Gaga further explained with Artistdirect that she wanted to write a beautiful record with "Just Dance".
 Being asked the reason for which "Just Dance" has become popular, Gaga said that she thought, "Everyone is looking for a song that really speaks to the joy in our souls and in our hearts and having a good time.
 It's just one of those records.
 It feels really good, and when you listen to it, it makes you feel good inside.
 It's as simple as that.
 I don't think it's rocket science when it comes to the heart.
 I think it's a heart theme song."
-In March 2010, the song was released as downloadable content for the music-based videogame series Rock Band, alongside "Poker Face", "Monster" and "Bad Romance" as part of "Lady Gaga Pack 01".

 Akon said in 2018 that he was originally the featured artist on the song, and the version with him was the one originally sent to radio stations.
-However, his record label Interscope blocked him from being featured on the record, leading to the single being quickly recalled and replaced with a new version featuring Akon's protégé O'Donis singing his verse instead.
+However, Interscope's parent company Universal Music Group blocked him from being featured on the record, leading to the single being quickly recalled and replaced with a new version featuring Akon's protégé Colby O'Donis singing his verse instead.
 Akon's backing vocals were retained on this final version.
 In March 2017, Kimberly Wyatt from the Pussycat Dolls said that "Just Dance" was originally written as a demo for the group.
-Their team passed on the song and Gaga decided to perform the song herself.
+Their team passed on the song, and Gaga decided to perform the song herself.